clinaresl/ksearch/README.md

 * Linares López, Carlos; Herman, Ian, 2024.
 Evolving A* to Efficiently Solve the k Shortest-Path Problem.
-Proceedings of the Twenty-Seventh European Conference on Artificial Intelligence (ECAI 2024).
+Proceedings of the Twenty-Seventh European Conference on Artificial Intelligence (ECAI 2024), pages 4352-4359.
 Santiago de Compostela (Spain).
-To appear.

 An extended version of the same paper with an example of BELA0 and the results of all the empirical evaluation can be found at: